sergio11/defiplex_blockchain/README.md

 #### Polygon Blockchain 🔷

-Polygon provides a scalable and Ethereum-compatible platform that enhances transaction speeds and reduces costs compared to the Ethereum mainnet.
+Polygon provides a scalable and Polygon-compatible platform that enhances transaction speeds and reduces costs compared to the Polygon mainnet.
 DeFiPlex leverages Polygon’s Layer 2 solutions to ensure fast transaction finality and a seamless user experience.

 #### Solidity 🖋️

-Solidity is the programming language of choice for developing smart contracts on Ethereum and compatible blockchains.
-It enables developers to write secure and efficient contracts, ensuring compatibility with the broader Ethereum ecosystem and facilitating seamless integration with decentralized applications (dApps).
+Solidity is the programming language of choice for developing smart contracts on Polygon and compatible blockchains.
+It enables developers to write secure and efficient contracts, ensuring compatibility with the broader Polygon ecosystem and facilitating seamless integration with decentralized applications (dApps).

 #### OpenZeppelin 🔒